 1. Find out what is included in the rent

 You need to calculate the running cost of the whole house, not just the rent.
 Sometime the rent will include certain bills or grounds keeping but if not you need to remember council tax, water, gas and electric as a minimum.
-Then consider whether you will need a TV licence, internet, sky, pet insurance and then your additional outgoings such as running a car.
-These figures soon add up and even if the rent appears affordable you may find that if bills aren’t included it is too expensive.
+Then consider whether you will need a TV licence, internet, sky, and then your additional, non house related outgoings such as running a car.
+These figures soon add up so make sure you shop around for the best broadband deals as even if the rent appears affordable you may find that if bills aren’t included it is too expensive.

 At 18 we were so grateful to have found a house that we could afford with landlords that seemed friendly and helpful, especially as we were 100 miles away from our home.
 However getting on with our landlords so well meant that they would randomly turn up to check the house, read the meter etc which really isn’t ideal.
 You want to have a polite and professional relationship with the landlord or use an agency because all though the house may be theirs it’s your home and they should make an appointment.